Skip to content

 By building on the web, you will have the ability to update your experience cross-platform with a single push of code and distribute with a simple link.
 You won’t need to worry about people needing an app to try your experience but you will have to make some considerations for certain browsers and platforms and want to consider targeting them in specific ways.

-If you are already familar with web development, you can deploy AR and mixed reality experiences mixing open-source libraries and frameworks like…
+If you are already familiar with web development, you can deploy AR and mixed reality experiences mixing open-source libraries and frameworks like…

 A-Frame is a web framework for building virtual reality (VR) experiences.
 A-Frame is based on top of HTML, making it simple to get started.
 But A-Frame is not just a 3D scene graph or a markup language; the core is a powerful entity-component framework that provides a declarative, extensible, and composable structure to three.js.